easypanel-io/website/docs/05-templates/linkding/index.md

 ## Benefits

-- Minimal and Fast: linkding is designed to be minimal and fast, providing a clean UI optimized for readability.
-- Easy Setup with Docker: linkding can be easily set up using Docker, allowing users to quickly deploy the application.
-- Bookmark Organization: linkding allows users to organize bookmarks with tags, making it easy to find and manage saved links.
-- Read-it-Later Functionality: linkding provides read-it-later functionality, allowing users to save links for later reading.
-- Bookmark Sharing: linkding allows users to share bookmarks with other users, making it easy to collaborate and discover new content.
-- Bulk Editing: linkding supports bulk editing, allowing users to perform actions on multiple bookmarks at once.
-- Automatic Website Snapshots: linkding automatically creates snapshots of bookmarked websites on the Internet Archive Wayback Machine, ensuring that users can access saved content even if the original website is no longer available.
-- Import and Export Bookmarks: linkding supports importing and exporting bookmarks in Netscape HTML format, making it easy to migrate data to and from other bookmark managers.
-- Extensions and Bookmarklet: linkding provides extensions for Firefox and Chrome, as well as a bookmarklet, allowing users to quickly add bookmarks from their browsers.
-- REST API: linkding offers a REST API for developing third-party apps, allowing users to extend the functionality of the application.
-- Admin Panel: linkding provides an admin panel for user self-service and raw data access, giving users control over their data.
-- Multiple Database Options: linkding supports both SQLite and PostgreSQL databases, giving users flexibility in choosing their preferred database solution.
-- Managed Hosting Options: For users who prefer a more convenient solution, linkding offers managed hosting options provided by third-party services.
-- Open Source: linkding is an open-source application built using the Django web framework, allowing users to modify and contribute to the codebase.
+- Self-Hosted Bookmark Manager: Linkding provides a self-hosted solution for managing your bookmarks.
+It offers a clean and minimalistic user interface optimized for readability, making it easy to manage and organize your bookmarks.
+- Fast and Easy Setup: Designed to be minimal, fast, and easy to set up, Linkding can be quickly deployed using Docker.
+It supports SQLite as a default database with PostgreSQL as an optional choice.
+- Read it Later Functionality: Linkding comes with a 'Read it Later' feature that allows you to save bookmarks for later reading.
+This feature is particularly useful for users who come across interesting content but don't have time to read it immediately.
+- Share Bookmarks: Linkding allows you to share your bookmarks with other users.
+This feature is especially useful for teams working on a project together or for individuals who want to share interesting finds with friends or family.

 ## Features

-- Clean UI optimized for readability: linkding provides a clean UI optimized for readability, making it easy to navigate and manage bookmarks.
-- Organize bookmarks with tags: linkding allows users to organize bookmarks with tags, making it easy to categorize and find saved links.
+- Organize Bookmarks with Tags: Linkding allows you to organize your bookmarks using tags.
+This feature makes it easy to categorize and find your bookmarks.
-- Add notes using Markdown: linkding supports adding notes to bookmarks using Markdown, allowing users to add additional context or information to saved links.
+- Add Notes using Markdown: Linkding supports Markdown, a lightweight markup language, for adding notes to your bookmarks.
+This feature allows you to add context or additional information to your bookmarks.
-- Read-it-Later functionality: linkding provides read-it-later functionality, allowing users to save links for later reading.
-- Share bookmarks with other users: linkding allows users to share bookmarks with other users, making it easy to collaborate and discover new content.
-- Bulk editing: linkding supports bulk editing, allowing users to perform actions on multiple bookmarks at once.
+- Bulk Editing: Linkding provides a bulk editing feature, allowing you to make changes to multiple bookmarks at once.
+This feature can save you time when you need to update or organize your bookmarks.
-- Automatic website snapshots: linkding automatically creates snapshots of bookmarked websites on the Internet Archive Wayback Machine, ensuring that users can access saved content even if the original website is no longer available.
+- Automatically Provides Titles, Descriptions and Icons: Linkding automatically provides titles, descriptions, and icons for bookmarked websites.
+This feature saves you the hassle of manually entering this information.
-- Import and export bookmarks: linkding supports importing and exporting bookmarks in Netscape HTML format, making it easy to migrate data to and from other bookmark managers.
+- Import and Export Bookmarks: Linkding supports importing and exporting bookmarks in Netscape HTML format.
+This feature makes it easy to migrate your bookmarks to and from other bookmark managers.
-- Extensions for Firefox and Chrome, as well as a bookmarklet: linkding provides extensions for Firefox and Chrome, as well as a bookmarklet, allowing users to quickly add bookmarks from their browsers.
+- Browser Extensions: Linkding offers extensions for Firefox and Chrome, as well as a bookmarklet.
+These tools make it easy to add and manage bookmarks directly from your browser.
-- Light and dark themes: linkding offers light and dark themes, allowing users to customize the appearance of the application.
-- REST API for developing third-party apps: linkding offers a REST API for developing third-party apps, allowing users to extend the functionality of the application.
-- Admin panel for user self-service and raw data access: linkding provides an admin panel for user self-service and raw data access, giving users control over their data.
-- Easy setup using Docker and a SQLite database, with PostgreSQL as an option: linkding can be easily set up using Docker and a SQLite database.
-PostgreSQL is also supported as an alternative database option.

 ## Links